 Staying overnight in Oaxaca?
 Book early at Hotel Parado de Alcala before the cheap rooms get snapped up.

 Don’t have a travel insurance policy yet?
 My pick is always RoamRight.

 Going anywhere else in Mexico?
-Check out all my articles like what to do in San Cristobal or why I love Cancun.
+Check out another guide like what to do in San Cristobal or why I love Cancun.

 This post contains affiliate links.
 Thanks for your support of sightDOING if you choose to make a purchase from my recommendations.